2025 Pre-Institute Workshops

 Audience Level: Intermediate

-02E – Power BI Basics: Dashboard Building for Assessment Professionals (SOLD OUT)
+02F – Power BI Boot Camp: Dashboard Building for Assessment Professionals

 Interactive dashboards are a powerful tool used to visualize data.
 As postsecondary campuses collect an increasing amount of data related to student learning, satisfaction, and success outcomes, dashboards are becoming a commonly used method to visualize data.
 Dashboards are highly adaptive and can be used to display many types of data, including data from learning management systems, student surveys, admissions data, demographic data, and student success indicators.
-This workshop will focus on building dashboards using Power BI for participants with little or no prior experience using Power BI.
-The entire workshop will be a hands-on learning experience, and participants will leave with a newly created dashboard.
-The emphasis of the workshop will be learning the basic steps of Power BI dashboard building in order to adapt these skills to other contexts for future use.
-Participants must bring a laptop computer to use and have Power BI installed prior to the workshop.
-A dataset will be provided for participants.
+This workshop will focus on building dashboards using Power BI for participants with little or no prior experience.
+The workshop will be a hands-on learning experience, and participants will leave with a newly created dashboard.
+The emphasis of the workshop will be learning the basic steps of Power BI dashboard building so that participants can use these skills in the future.
+Note: Participants will need to bring their own laptop to the workshop with the desktop version of Power BI installed on the laptop prior to the workshop.
+Participants should bring a laptop with the Microsoft Windows operating system, as the free desktop version of Power BI does not work with Mac (iOS) laptops.
+A dataset will be provided to participants.
+More information and instructions will be communicated to registered participants prior to the start of the Institute.

 Shane Schellpfeffer, University of North Dakota; Caitlyn Jessee, Florida State University; and Jeremy Fry, Indiana University School of Dentistry